 We're here 7 days a week to provide the information you need to heal as quickly as possible.

 HEAT (warmth) is used after you've reduced your swelling / inflammation and the sharp pain is less intense (you have more of a dull / nagging ache and soft tissue tightness in your shoulder).
-Warming up your tissue is a natural way to encourage healing of your deep tissue.
-Increasing the temperature of your deep tissue will result in increased blood flow circulation.
-It's the blood in your body that will bring oxygen, nutrients, antibodies and energy to your injured shoulder to help with healing.
+Warming up your tissue is a natural way to encourage your body's ability to tissue, as it is through the blood that the body heals itself.
+It's the blood in your body that will bring oxygen, nutrients and water (basically energy) to your injured shoulder to help with healing.

 When heat is applied to the rotator cuff, your veins will start to get bigger (expand) to allow more blood flow through to your damaged or torn soft tissue.
 This in turn relaxes your shoulder, making the tissue more flexible and elastic.
 This is why heat is used on older (chronic) injuries, to loosen tissue and bring in the blood flow needed for healing.
 Your body will begin to heal itself after its' injured.
 Increasing your blood flow with heat will actually speed up this natural process.